-- Preventing the suffering of land animals raised for meat
+- Preventing the suffering of land farm animals raised for meat

-- Increased invertebrate populations due to less cattle grazing of grasslands.
+- Plausibly increased invertebrate populations due to less cattle grazing of grasslands.

 - Let ΔN be the number of animals who are created or prevented per year due to a typical American omnivore going vegetarian.

 - Let D be the lifespan of an animal in days.

 - Let S be the average intensity of suffering of the animal over the days of its life.
 This intensity is expressed relative to the typical intensities of emotion that animals of that type can experience, i.e., it doesn't count the sentience of the animal.
 For example, below I'll set the typical intensity of suffering of beef cowsa as -1 and of broiler chickens as -5.
 That means I think broiler chickens experience roughly 5 times as much suffering per day as beef cows do compared against the typical levels of sentience of each respective animal.
 This average includes the painfulness of death at the end of life.
 Shorter-lived animals will tend to have higher average intensities of suffering per day because a bigger fraction of their lives is spent enduring the agony of dying.